Grouper social club: Technological developments

 In April 2013, the meet-up service released its Grouper iPhone app.
 The company has reported that the app, which features push notifications and alerts, allowed users to set up a Grouper in as little as an hour, avoiding the long questionnaires other services require their users to fill out.

 Partnerships and acquisitions

 Y Combinator, a company that funds startups, was the primary backing for Grouper.

-In October 2012, Grouper announced its Hackaton program.
+In October 2012, Grouper announced its Hackation program.
 The concept involved flying select designers and software developers to New York City for a week-long, expenses-paid trip.
 The company invited the designers into their headquarters to work on new Grouper product development and brainstorm with the team.

 Grouper arranged the trip after establishing partnerships with Airbnb and Hipmunk.

 Grouper announced a partnership with Uber in January 2013.
 The alliance was made to encourage users to utilize Uber for transportation on Grouper dates.